What actually causes anxiety and depression?

 I tried to handle it on my own, tried to keep it under control.
 Eventually, it gets to the point where you have to admit to yourself that you are not in control at all.

 Once I made the decision to find a counselor, I slowly started to realize what was causing me to feel the way I did.
-I may have grown up, but my mom had never really changed much.
+I hadn’t really dealt with my emotions and feelings regarding my past.

 What are your thoughts on what causes anxiety and depression?